How to Read Ketone Test Strips

 2. Concentration of urine can also cause inaccurate results.

 3. Ketone strips are not in the business of detail.
-They do not amount precisely to the number of ketones within the blood or urine.
+They do not precisely amount to the number of ketones within the blood or urine.
 They do not measure all types of ketones.

 4. Fluctuations might occur after waking up, eating, and after exercises